What is accidental damage cover?

 It depends if you want cover for accidental damage to your home and its contents.

-While you might be careful around the home, it’s worth considering if you have children or lots of visitors.
+While you might be careful around the home, it’s worth thinking about if you have children or lots of visitors, as this can increase the chance of an accident happening.

-To work out if it’s worth it, calculate the cost issues like repairing your home after a DIY disaster or replacing a work surface damaged by a hot pan.
+To work out if it’s worth it, find out the cost of issues like repairing your home after a DIY disaster or replacing a work surface damaged by a hot pan.

 How much does accidental damage cover cost?

-If you want to add it on, it’s rarely a set price like other home insurance add-ons like home emergency cover.
+If you want to add it on to your policy, it’s not usually a set price like other home insurance add-ons (for instance, home emergency cover).

 What does accidental damage cover?